-We had a great start of the Policy Boot Camp.
-It was such a great experience that I am not able to make a decision from where I should start telling my experiences.
-Meeting new people from all parts of the country, renowned speakers sharing their experiences and knowledge to us.
-It seems that these 21 days of knowledge and experience will take at least one or two year to assimilate.
+We had an amazing start of the Policy Boot Camp.
+There are so many good expereinces to share.
+Meeting a diverse crowd from all parts of the country, renowned speakers sharing their experiences and knowledge to us.
+These 21 days of knowledge and experience will take more than a year to assimilate in my system.

-Every speaker was unique in its approach and they tried to tell their life time experiences within two hours of lecture.
-After listening to all stakeholders of policy processes, it seems that we need to understand any issue comprehensively and sensitively before giving any comment on that.
+Every speaker was unique in its approach and they shared their life time experiences in a short duration lecture.
+After listening to all stakeholders of policy processes, it made me realise that we need to understand any issue comprehensively and sensitively before giving any comment on that.

 Every single day from June 3rd to June 23rd, every single delegate from various parts of the country was in hurry to attend the lectures of speakers.
 We had really inspiring peers during the Boot Camp.
 All the delegates were so passionate about the issues discussed there that they will start the discussion on Whats-app group itself.
 Then after, there was a “Reflection Class”.
 It was the best part of the Boot Camp.
 There were four classrooms: Vikramshila, Takshashila, Valabhi and Nalanda.
 I was part of the Vikramshila class moderated by Shobhit Mathur.
 Every single day, we had heated exchange of views.
 It was a great experience witnessing young minds debating about national issues with such a huge interest and enthusiasm.

 I really liked the idea of reflection class.
 Reflection about the discussion in a group gave me a realization how you can see an issue with a multi-dimensional perspective.
 Every single delegate had unique ideas, views and opinions to express.